Frequently Asked Questions

 The CityArt program coordinates the Walking Sculpture Tour, as well as other public art initiatives in the City Center.
 CityArt is a joint initiative of Twin Rivers Council for the Arts and the City Center Partnership dedicated to bringing our downtown free and accessible public art.

 The CityArt committee includes staff and board members from TRCA, CCP, Mankato and North Mankato, as well as artists, local leaders and others who are passionate about public art.
 The committee fundraises, selects art, and plans and executes promotions and events.
-(More about the CityArt committee, including an application, is here.)
+(More about the CityArt committee, including an application, here.)

 How do you pick the sculptures?